-Q{Trib} = median value of the very high flow regime at the tributary or upstream AU outlet(s) to an impaired AU TMDL = total maximum daily load deposition.
+Generally, if high bacteria concentrations are measured in a water body at low to median flow in the absence of runoff events, the main contributing sources are likely to be point sources or direct deposition.
 During ambient flows, these constant inputs to the system will increase pollutant concentrations depending on the magnitude and concentration of the sources.
 As flows increase in magnitude, the effect of point sources is typically diluted, therefore making point sources a smaller part of the overall concentration.